ps2cnc/ps2cnc/README.md

 M2
 ```

-0.0 setgray  0 is black 1 is white and anything in between is a shade of gray.
+0.0 setgray, 0 is black 1 is white and anything in between is a shade of gray.

 1.0 setlinewidth, this is the default, it comes into play with a very popular and very important tool.

-306 396 translate you dont want to do more than one translate it as with many other PostScripty things accumulate in an undesireable, will cover that later.
+306 396 translate, you dont want to do more than one translate it as with many other PostScripty things accumulate in an undesireable, will cover that later.

 I created a square this time in jscut I selected Zero Center, because I like it that way, will talk about that later.